Learning Outcomes

 This course is cross-listed as CLST 221.
 Offered every fall.

-130 Roman Archaeology
+130 Roman Art and Archaeology

 A general introduction to the art and archaeology of the Roman world from the Late Republic to the 4th century AD.
 A survey of architecture (temple, public, domestic, palatial, funerary), monumental painting, sculpture, metalwork, and minor arts of these periods in Italy and the rest of the Roman world; particular emphasis on Rome, Pompeii, Herculaneum, Ostia, Greece/Asia Minor, and North Africa.
 Comparative study of typological, iconographical, stylistic, and technical aspects and developments; regional trends and foreign influences.
 Historical and cultural contextualization of Roman art and architecture with consideration of socio-economic patterns, political developments, religion, and writing.